Bullet Journal Swatches

 So I counted from the bottom of the page the space that my 3 row of washi tapes would need before I started doodling.
 This was necessary for symmetry and also to make sure I had the header space where later I was going to add my swatch header.

-The first step was to draw one bottle and see how it looked complete.
+The first step for how to draw a nail polish bottle was to draw one bottle and see how it looked complete.
 I tested one washi tape in the middle too.